piglovesyou/closure-thousandrows/README.md

 # goog.ui.ThousandRows
-A Module for Google Closure Library to implement list, which has a lot of rows.
+A Module for Google Closure Library to implement a big list, which has a lot of rows.

 ## Features
 Main features of this plugin are:
 - Light motion.
-ThousandRows stores data, but not elements of DOM in document.
+ThousandRows stores data, but not elements in the document.
+- Page lading is also light.
+ThousandRows always gets minimum data from a server.
 - You can jump whereever you want by means of virtually srolling implementation.

-There are constraint such as:
+There are constraints such as:
-- Divs of rows have to be the same height. (for scrolling consistency)
+- Divs of rows have to be the same height (for scrolling consistency).

 ## Lisence